GianMarcoOddo/rmpy/rmpy/README.md

 This function conflevel_npVaR_single calculates the quantile non-parametric value at risk (VaR) for a SINGLE asset using historical returns data (you can use every type of assets e.g stock,options,bonds, ecc.) with a specific confidence interval and alpha value.
 It also caluculates the lower and upper bound for the non-parametric VaR.

+Non-parametric VaR is a measure of the worst-case loss that an asset is likely to experience at a given confidence level, using empirical data to estimate the distribution of returns without relying on any particular parametric model.

 #### Args:

  - returns: A NumPy array or pd.Series of historical returns of a single asset.